Check Your Qualification for AT&T Internet Service

 Although you’re not qualified for the ACP program, there are cheap internet plans that may suit you.
 We compared the plans from the major internet providers and lists the best 5 for you in the US.

 |Xfinity||Up to 200 Mbps for $40/mo.|

 |Verizon||Up to 200 Mbps for $49.99/mo.|

 |COX||Up to 100 Mbps for $49.99/mo.|

 ACP internet service

-Now about 1300 internet providers join the Affordable Connectivity Program to provide high-speed internet for low-income people.
-All together to make the internet not a luxury.
+About 1300 internet providers have joined the Affordable Connectivity Program to provide high-speed internet for low-income people.
+All together, this makes the internet not a luxury.

 This is the largest high-speed internet affordability program in US history.
 Furthermore, there are even additional benefits besides an internet discount.
 Eligible households can also receive a one-time discount of up to $100 to purchase a laptop, desktop computer, or tablet from participating providers.
 If that is, they contribute more than $10 and less than $50 toward the purchase price.